jxu/L-Turtles/README.md

 L-Turtles
 =========

-L-system drawn with Python's `turtle` module.
+A concise L-system drawer with Python's `turtle` module.

 Usage is described in the code or with `help(function)`.
+The program can create L-systems alone or draw them.

+To do:

+- Line coloring
+- Backgrounds (?)
+- GUI (?)
+- Animation toggle